 Happy International Day of Happiness!

-Finland is the happiest country in the world for the sixth time in a row, and also the other Nordic countries rank in the top ten of the UN World Happiness Report 2023.
-As we celebrate the International Day of Happiness, it’s worth taking a closer look at the relationship between Finnish design and happiness.
+Finland is the happiest country in the world for the seventh time in a row, and also the other Nordic countries rank in the top ten of the World Happiness Report 2024.
+As we celebrate the UN’s International Day of Happiness, it’s worth taking a closer look at the relationship between Finnish design and happiness.

 The United Nations has celebrated the International Day of Happiness since 2013.